Competition, Persuasion, and Search: Introduction

 We take an agnostic approach when deriving our welfare comparisons across market structures in that we do not rely on a specific equilibrium selection rule.\footnote{Indeed, selecting specific equilibria may lead to conclusions that conflict or do not generalize across the entire set of equilibria.
 For example, if one restricts attention to the ``best case" (i.e., efficiency-maximizing) equilibrium outcome per market structure, then both monopoly and competition would yield the same total surplus but the latter would yield a higher agent payoff.
 In contrast, if one selects the ``worst-case" (i.e., efficiency-minimizing) equilibrium outcome, then monopoly dominates competition in terms of efficiency but yields the agent his lowest possible payoff.
 Neither of these selection rules therefore captures the full nuance of welfare implications across the set of all equilibria.} Rather, we consider the \emph{entire} set of equilibrium payoffs.
 To our knowledge, this paper is the first to do so for a stopping game with rich action spaces.
 The classical theory of repeated games primarily focuses on infinitely repeated, simultaneous-move stage games in which a player's payoff in the repeated game equals the discounted sum of her stage-game payoffs.
 However, many of the tools for characterizing equilibrium payoffs and folk-theorem results do not readily apply to our persuaded search game, which diverges from the classical theory in three key ways: First, stopping games are not repeated games because they lack well-defined stage games.\footnote{As we elaborate in \Cref{sec:single-agent}, this distinction implies that expected payoffs in a stopping game are not additively separable into a flow payoff and a continuation value.} This implies that a player's equilibrium payoff cannot be bounded by the usual stage-game minimax payoff.
 Second, we study a game in which players do not move simultaneously in each period.
 As a result, equilibrium strategies must satisfy sequential rationality within each period.
-Finally, as is typical among search models, our game features a search cost rather than discounting.
-Thus, the well-known finding that the \emph{one-shot deviation principle} implies sequential rationality does not immediately transfer to our setting.
+Finally, as is typical among search models, our game features a search cost rather than discounting.\footnote{The mechanism behind our main results---the agent's endogenous bargaining power derived from the interplay between a signal's value and continuation payoffs, and the inside option arising from the presence of competing brokers---naturally extends to the case where the agent's search friction is driven by discounting rather than a flow cost.} Thus, the well-known finding that the \emph{one-shot deviation principle} implies sequential rationality does not immediately transfer to our setting.
 To contend with these differences, we adapt the set-valued dynamic programming approach of \cite*{abr90} (henceforth, ``APS") to our setting, and further reduce their set-valued fixed-point operator to a single-dimensional fixed-point problem, yielding a tractable characterization of equilibrium payoff sets for stopping games.
-Furthermore, our APS characterization of the equilibrium payoff set reveals the associated on- and off-path actions, and thus, provides one explicit construction (of possibly many) of the equilibrium strategy profiles themselves.
+Furthermore, we complement our APS characterization by constructing a family of reward and punishment schemes that yield all equilibrium outcomes, providing one (of possibly many) equilibrium strategy profiles themselves.